Promoting Nancy’s photography and educating the public about nature, photography, and God

 Where To Look (or ‘How To Attract’)

 If you live in a condo or have an oppressive homeowners association, a hummingbird feeder may be your only hope for attracting hummingbirds.
-This article by the Hummingbird Society and/or this video by Ace Hardware for Perky Pet should tell you everything you need to know to get started.
+This Article by the Hummingbird Society and/or this Video by Ace Hardware for Perky Pet should tell you everything you need to know to get started.
 But for finding hummingbirds or attracting hummingbirds, the simplest thing to do is to find or plant their favorite flowers.

 Look for plants with brightly colored (preferably red, orange, or pink) or tubular flowers.
 Florida native plants known to attract hummingbirds include Coralbean (Erythrina herbacea) and Tropical Sage (Salvia coccinea), which both occur throughout the state.
 In northern Florida you can also find Cardinalflower (Lobelia cardinalis), Coral Honeysuckle (Lonicera sempervirens), and Crossvine (Bignonia capreolata).
 Firebush (Hamelia patens) covers South Florida, while Yellow Necklacepod (Sophora tomentosa) seems restricted to southern coastal counties.
-At the Florida Native Plant Society website, you can click on the botanical name (Italicized and even red on their site) of each of these plants for details, and even a picture, so you can get a better idea of what hummingbirds are looking for.
+At the Florida Native Plant Society website, you can click on the botanical name (Italicized and even red on their site) of each of these plants for details and even a picture.
+Then you can get a better idea of what hummingbirds are looking for.

 And Our Secret

 Contrary to what I suggested earlier, the real secret to success is not knowing how to look, but how to listen.
-To see and recognize a hummingbird, you need to have your eyes focussed in a very specific direction at a very specific distance at a very specific time and be very lucky.
+To see and recognize a hummingbird, you need to have your eyes focused in a very specific direction at a very specific distance at a very specific time and be very lucky.
 But your hearing is omnidirectional.
-That means that Nancy could be focused on picking vegetables in her garden, but when she hears the sound of a hummingbird from anywhere around her she can immediately look up and locate her target visually.
+That means that Nancy can be focused on picking vegetables in her garden, but when she hears the sound of a hummingbird from anywhere around her she can immediately look up and locate her target visually.
 It is amazing how many more hummingbirds you will notice using this technique.
-She describes their sound as a little shot of electricity, but you don’t have to take her word for it.
-Many of the better birding websites, like Audubon, the Cornell Lab’s All About Birds site, even Wikipedia, et al., and some phone apps, have recordings of the sound of each bird of interest.

 To see the Note click here.To hide the Note click here.